AllenDowney/ThinkBayes/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/rlabbe/ThinkBayes)

-This material was adapted from Alan Downey's Think Bayes Github repository by Roger Labbe.
+This material was adapted from Allen Downey's Think Bayes Github repository by Roger Labbe.

 Mostly I took his code and tex file and converted them into a series of Jupyter notebooks.
 This was sometimes problamatic.
-Alan uses a lot of Python classes, and his exposition splits the code across multiple paragraphs.
-This does not cleanly work in notebooks.
+Allen uses a lot of Python classes, and his exposition splits the code across multiple paragraphs.
+It's a great pedagogical technique, but does not cleanly work in notebooks, where you have to specify the entire class in one cell.
 Furthermore, most of his code is in .py files.

 I made this work as best I could, but sometimes there were authorial decisions that I do not feel comfortable making.
 The code just doesn't run in those spots.
+Sometimes I left the code in markdown cells rather than putting it in code cells, and then imported the class from the .py file.
+I kind of figured this out as I proceeded, so perhaps there are stylistic differences in the back vs the front of the book.

 He generates many graphs, but does not supply the source code.
 Maybe the code is in the /code subdirectory?
 In a few places